Text and Academic Authors Association

 How do you develop a hypothesis?

-How do you create a positive behavior support plan?
+How do you develop a positive behavior support plan?

 How does the plan look?